audomsak/redhat-3scale-api-management/documents/onboarding-new-api-consumer.md

    ![expose rest api](../images/expose-rest-api-12.png)

-## 2. Create an account for API consumer
+## 2. Create an Account for API Consumer

 1. Click on dropdown list menu then select **Audience**.